 • If you only want to sync files with certain file extension, click the funnel shapped icon next to the selected folders, and include or exclude file extension you want to sync.

-3. To automatic sync files, click "Schedule" and select your preference setting.
+3. To automatic sync files, click "Schedule" and select daily/weekly/monthly.
+Also, you can sync files during system shutdown with the help of "Event triggers".
 After that, click "Start Sync" to begin the pending operation.